Am0rphous/Awesome/Reverse Engineering/Windows/README.md

 - [Fibratus](https://github.com/rabbitstack/fibratus) - A modern tool for the Windows kernel exploration and tracing.
 - [HyperPlatform](https://github.com/tandasat/HyperPlatform) - Intel VT-x based hypervisor aiming to provide a thin VM-exit filtering platform on Windows.
 - [MiniVisor](https://github.com/tandasat/MiniVisorPkg) - The research UEFI hypervisor that supports booting an operating system.
+- [Vergilius-project](https://github.com/VergiliusProject/vergilius-project) - This project provides a collection of Microsoft Windows kernel structures, unions and enumerations.
+Most of them are not officially documented and cannot be found in Windows Driver Kit (WDK) headers.
+The target audience of this site is driver developers and kernel researches.